openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func store(val: Option<T>): Unit
 ```

-Function: Write operation using default memory ordering to set the atomic value to `val`.
+Function: Write operation using default memory ordering to store the value specified by parameter `val` into the atomic type.

 Parameters: